 What to Know about Postpartum Depression?

 Giving birth to a baby is no doubt a life-changing experience in a woman’s life.
-Almost every mother goes through this natural-but-weird phase because of lack of sleep, a roller coaster of hormones and the struggle of adjusting a new tiny human at home.
+Almost every mother goes through this natural-but-weird phase because of lack of sleep, a roller coaster of hormones, and the struggle of adjusting to a new tiny human at home.

 With that being said, if you have postpartum depression symptoms – including feeling sad, worthless, irritable, anxious, or persistently hopeless – for above 15 days postpartum, talk to your doctor.

 Never feel you’re alone and never be ashamed of it.
 Postpartum depression is not your fault.
 Instead, it naturally affects 1 out of every 4 new moms.
 Talk to a professional so that you can take better care of yourself and the newborn.

 The following tips can help you heal faster and have better postpartum recovery: